brefphp/bref/docs/news/02-bref-2.0.md

 The `architecture: arm64` field can also be set [in each function individually](https://www.serverless.com/framework/docs/providers/aws/guide/functions#instruction-set-architecture).

-**Warning:** the example above uses the new `runtime` syntax introduced above.
+**Warning:** the example above uses the new `runtime: php-xx` syntax introduced above.
 If you set `layers` instead, you will need to update them to reference ARM layers:

 ```yaml
 provider: